aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 <img src="/media/dr-sim-rviz-1.png" height="450" >
 </p>

 Open the `nav2_default_view.rviz` file from the [deepracer_description](https://github.com/aws-deepracer/aws-deepracer/tree/main/deepracer_description) package.
-In the rviz window you should now see the view looking down at the robot location.
-Set the initial robot location by choosing the *2D Pose Estimate* tool from the toolbar, then placing the arrow pointing up from the robots location.
+In the rviz window you should now see the bird's-eye view of the robot's location.
+Set the initial robot location by choosing the *2D Pose Estimate* tool from the toolbar, then placing the arrow pointing up from the robot's location.
 The robot footprint should now appear as a green square, and the map should appear highlighted in color.

 This means that the AWS DeepRacer is now ready to navigate!
 Use the middle mouse scroll to zoom out and get a view of the entire map.
 Use the *Navigation2 Goal* button on the tool bar to set a goal for the AWS DeepRacer to move forward in the map.
 The AWS DeepRacer should immediately begin moving to the location you selected.